Easy Fondue Party How to Fondue, Accessories and Recipes

 Along with the dippers that are recommended with each recipe, like bread, broccoli and apples, offering a few quality dipping sauces really adds to your spread.

-You can easily make them yourself or you can choose to buy them from your local market or from on-line sources like the Galena Canning Company (see below)
+You can easily make them yourself or you can choose to buy them from your local market or from on-line sources.

-These go particularly well with the Broth Fondues.
+These go particularly well with the Broth Fondues above.